WilliamQLiu/williamqliu.github.io/_posts/2017-11-22-apache-spark.md

 ## Run

 ### Exploration

-If you want to explore around in a REPL, run `pyspark` If you want to submit a regular job, run: `bin/spark-submit`
+If you want to explore around in a REPL, run `pyspark` If you want to submit a regular job, run: `bin/spark-submit` If you want to run spark sql, run `/bin/spark-sql`

 ### Standalone Cluster